kithogun666dunnel/devTinder/homework.md

-create a custom validati function for gwender improve dv schme a- put all aprroproate validation on each field in schema add timestamps to the userschema
+create a custom validati function for gwender improve dv schme a- put all aprroproate validation on each field in schema add timestamps to the userschema add API LEVEL VALIDATIONS on patch request and signUp post API DATA SANITIZATION ----=> Add API validation for each field --{our backend must be secure }